Are you valuable at work? More importantly, when leadership thinks of you, do they see you as and indispensable employee?

-In the corporate world, the secret to moving up the corporate ladder is to make yourself a valuable asset to your employer.
-Aside from having valuable skills and expertise, it’s important to show the behaviors and attitude that make you a key ingredient of the company’s success.
+In the corporate world, the secret to moving up the corporate ladder is to make yourself as valuable as possible to your employer.
+Aside from having valuable skills and expertise, it’s important to show the behaviors and attitudes that make you a key ingredient of the company’s success.
 Not sure what these behaviors and attitudes are?
-Listed below are six steps to point you in the right direction.

 Valuable employees are those who show consistency in their work ethic and performance.
 Even if you’re extremely skilled and talented, if you have a poor work ethic or you’re consistently tardy or absent, don’t expect to be seen as a reliable employee.